puntonim/botte-monorepo/README.md

     Botte monorepo
   </h1>
   <p align="center">
-    A project, Botte, and a collection of clients for its interfaces.<br>
+    A project, Botte Backend, and a collection of clients for its interfaces, plus libs.<br>
     Botte is just a bot that sends messages to me, via Telegram for now.
   <p>
 </p>